 12) Identity Partition Column Limitations

-Identity partition columns cannot exceed 32 bytes.
+Identity partition columns (for Snowflake-managed tables) cannot exceed 32 bytes.

 13) Metadata Refresh for External Catalogs